A Smaller School?

 Common Virtual Open House Mistakes

 Treating It Like a Webinar: Virtual open houses need interaction and exploration, not just presentations.
-If attendees are passively watching for an hour, you've missed the point.
 Build in choices, questions, and engagement throughout.

-Ignoring Technical Preparation: Nothing kills credibility faster than audio problems, frozen video, or platform crashes.
+Ignoring Technical Preparation: Nothing kills credibility faster than audio problems or platform crashes.
 Invest time in testing and have backup plans ready.
-Your attendees won't give you a second chance.

 Overwhelming Attendees with Content: More isn’t better.
 Curate your content ruthlessly.
 Focus on what matters most to your audience, not everything you could possibly share.

-Forgetting Mobile Users: Many attendees will join from phones or tablets.
-Test your entire experience on mobile devices.
-Ensure all content displays properly on smaller screens.
+Forgetting Mobile Users: Many admitted students will join from phones.
+Test your entire experience on mobile devices before the event.

 Neglecting Accessibility: Closed captions, screen reader compatibility, and clear audio aren’t optional.
 Make your event welcoming for all attendees regardless of ability.